HERSTORY COMPLEMENTING HISTORY

 AIMS AND VISIONS

-- Cooperation and solidarity cross-border and promotion of European narratives
+- Cooperation and solidarity across borders.
+Promotion of European narratives

 - Prevention on the basis of a feminist analysis of root causes of war and violence